ABTSoftware/SciChart.JS.Examples/Tutorials/MemoryTests/MemoryManagementCheatSheet.md

 yAxis.labelProvider.useCache = false;
 ```

-Caching is disabled when the Native Text is used.

 ## Debugging Memory usage and leaks

 The dev tools provided by browsers are pretty useful for debugging memory leaks,